lgmorand/github-certification-preparation-guide/content/exams/github-advanced-security.md

 <details><summary>show</summary>
 <p>

-Yes, you can add up to 100 custom patterns.
+Yes, you can add up to 100 custom patterns for a private repository and 500 for an organization.

 </p>
 </details>